Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Modeling Rater Ability and Item Difficulty

 \begin{itemize} \item \textbf{2 (Exact Agreement):} The respondent’s rating matched the ground truth rating. \item \textbf{1 (Adjacent Agreement):} The respondent’s rating differed by exactly one point from the ground truth in either direction. \item \textbf{0 (Distal Agreement):} The respondent’s rating differed by two or more points from the ground truth in either direction. \end{itemize}

 This recoding has certain conveniences.
 By having a partial credit framework, we obtain more information about a middle category (adjacent agreement) that would otherwise be lost if scored dichotomously (e.g., right vs. wrong).
-This allows us to evaluate rater performance not only in terms of exact matches but also by recognizing near misses (adjacent agreement) as more helpful than subsumed as distal errors.
+This allows us to evaluate rater performance by treating adjacent ratings as partial agreements, rather than dismissing them as complete errors.
 Therefore, each item-respondent interaction in the dataset was represented on a 0–2 scale, where 0 denotes the lowest rating alignment and 2 denotes the highest.
 This representation provided the foundation for the partial credit analyses presented in this section.
 From this, we generated person and item fit statistics along with item correlation relationships that help determine how confident we are about person and item proficiency estimates.
-With those estimates, we are able to plot respondents and items on the same scale visually through an Item-Respondent Map, also known as a Wright Map \cite{wilson2023constructing}.
+With those estimates, we are able to plot respondents and items on the same scale visually through an Item-Respondent Map, also known as a WrightMap \cite{Masters1997TheModel}.
 This scale is a logarithmic scale that is interval in nature \cite{Masters1997TheModel, Masters1982AScoring}.